How to Sell a House By Owner in Mississippi

 Invest in an appraisal

 If you want to further reduce guesswork, top agents recommend paying an appraiser to provide a professional opinion of value for your home.
 An appraiser will combine recent property data, research of the surrounding market, and information collected from a walkthrough of your home to determine an appraised value.
-For a single-family home, an appraisal will likely cost $500 to $599, according to NAR’s 2023 Appraisal Survey — well worth it to avoid possibly over- or underpricing your house by thousands.
+An appraisal costs about $350 to $55, well worth it to avoid possibly over- or underpricing your house by thousands.

 3. Photograph your home

-Renken emphasized that sellers should always “Use professional photos because people are moving to Mississippi from all over now and start with the photos.
-You want your online photos to be best because nine times out of 10, that’s where your buyer is checking first.”
+Renken advises sellers, “Use professional photos because people are moving to Mississippi from all over now and start with the photos.
+You want your online photos to be the best because nine times out of 10, that’s where your buyer is checking first.”

 But if you do go the DIY route, make sure to: